Kotlin/KEEP/proposals/KEEP-xxxx-signature-discriminator-interop.md

 }
 ```

-To be usable, Java callers need a valid Java name such as `stringValue()`.
+To be usable from Java, the callable needs a valid Java name such as `stringValue()`.
 Today `@JvmName` is rejected on open and abstract members because it is unclear how it should work with conflicting Kotlin overrides.

 For example, the following hierarchy has one Kotlin override signature but two JVM names: